ModelInference/texada/README.md

          /src -- source code for main project
          /tests -- main project tests

-### Required Libraries
+### Required libraries

-Texada relies on two non-standard libraries, [SPOT](http://spot.lip6.fr/wiki/GetSpot) and [Google Test](https://code.google.com/p/googletest/).
+Texada depends on two non-standard libraries, [Google Test](https://code.google.com/p/googletest/), and [SPOT](http://spot.lip6.fr/wiki/GetSpot).

+#### Google Test

 Google Test can be used in Eclipse if the C/C++ Unit Testing Support item, which can be installed along with the CDT.
 To install the CDT and Unit Testing Support, add the website http://download.eclipse.org/tools/cdt/releases/youreclipseversion to the Help->Install New Software... dialogue, with youreclipseversion replaced by your eclipse version (e.g. Kepler).
 The C/C++ Unit Testing Support can then be installed under CDT Optional Features.

+#### SPOT

 To install SPOT, navigate to the link above and download the tar.gz file.
-Extract the spot-version.tar.gz file where you'd like it to be.
-This can be done via the tar command:
+Extract the file with:

     tar -zxvf spot-version.tar.gz

-Note that SPOT requires the instllation of the [Boost](http://www.boost.org/) libraries.
+Note that SPOT requires the installation of the [Boost](http://www.boost.org/) libraries.
 Its full functionality requires Python 2.0+ headers, but if these are not already installed, they can be omitted for the purposes of Texada.

-Once SPOT is extracted, navigate to that folder and run the commands
+Navigate to the extracted SPOT folder and run these commands to install SPOT:

-./configure (or ./configure --disable-python if Python is not installed) make make check make install
+    ./configure (or ./configure --disable-python if Python is not installed) make

-to install.
+    make check
+    make install

 TODO: add installation instruction for other OSs if possible